robson-fernandes/bnviewer/README.md

 How to use
 ----------
+Import the bnlearn and bnviewer packages

 ``` r
 library(bnlearn)
 library(bnviewer)
 ```
+Import the desired dataset and apply a structure learning algorithm.
+Example (Hill-Climbing (HC)).
 ``` r
 data("alarm")
 bn.learn.hc = hc(alarm)
 ```

+Call the plot function of the bnviewer package with the desired parameters.
 ``` r
 plot(bn.learn.hc,
      bayesianNetwork.width = "100%",